Do you work in the aged care industry? Do you want to know what aged care worker tax deductions you can claim?

 - You have no receipts or proof about the expense.

 In those cases, don’t claim those items on your tax return.
-It’s not worth the trouble of having the ATO amend your refund later on.
+Because it’s not worth the trouble of having the ATO amend your refund later on.
 The ATO is not ‘casual’ about over-claimed deductions.

 You can see why keeping an annual folder for work-related receipts is important!